Financial-Times/Financial-Times-es-readme-template-public/spec.md

 generally in just a few paragraphs; more detail of the module's routines or methods, lengthy code examples, or other in-depth material should be given in subsequent sections.

-### Table of Contents
-**Status:** Required; optional for READMEs shorter than 100 lines.

-**Requirements:**
-- Must link to all Markdown sections in the file.
-- Must start with the next section; do not include the title or Table of Contents headings.
-- Must be at least one-depth: must capture all `##` headings.

-**Suggestions:**
-- May capture third and fourth depth headings.
-If it is a long ToC, these are optional.

 ### Install
 **Status:** Required by default, optional for [documentation repositories](#definitions).